kanidm/kanidm/designs/replication.rst

 Notice that both servers create E1.
 In order to resolve this conflict, we use the only synchronisation mechanism that we possess - time.
-On Server B at T3 when the changelog of Server A is recieved, the events are replayed, and linearised to:
+On Server B at T3 when the changelog of Server A is Received, the events are replayed, and linearised to:

 ::